digitalfabrik/integreat-qa-dataset/README.md

 - [Dataset](#dataset): Our dataset for QA in Integreat
 - [Annotation Tool](#annotation-tool): A web-based annotation tool for answer sentence extraction
-- [Evaluation](evaluation): Evaluation of LLMs and encoder-only models on the integreat-qa-omos dataset
+- [Evaluation](#evaluation): Evaluation of LLMs and encoder-only models on the integreat-qa dataset

 ## Dataset